Air pollution: how much NO2 are city dwellers breathing?

 While the busy spot has historically been a light industrial area, that was changing with construction of low-rise apartments and town houses – and another 2000 people potentially moving in over the next few decades.

-In 50 local homes, Shaw's team deployed indoor and outdoor NO2 monitoring equipment for two weeks, and then surveyed residents to find out more about the characteristics of each household.
+In 50 local homes, Shaw's team deployed indoor and outdoor N2O monitoring equipment for two weeks, and then surveyed residents to find out more about the characteristics of each household.

-Their study found that, compared with many other countries, levels were low – and outdoor NO2 was only slightly higher than that indoor.
+Their study found that, compared with many other countries, levels were low – and outdoor N2O was only slightly higher than that indoor.

-There was also a weak link between increases in outdoor NO2 and that recorded inside.
+There was also a weak link between increases in outdoor N2O and that recorded inside.

 But Shaw said there still important take-home messages for authorities.

-"Even though New Zealand has low NO2 levels, it is still important for councils to consider urban air pollution, especially since there are known health impacts at low levels," she said.
+"Even though New Zealand has low N2O levels, it is still important for councils to consider urban air pollution, especially since there are known health impacts at low levels," she said.

 "There's a balance between housing regeneration and development and the potential for increased numbers of people, especially children, to be exposed to traffic related air pollution in areas near busy roads."